genevate/style_guides/programming/languages/elm.md

   all arguments) but can answer a `Maybe`.
 - Avoid using `Maybe List a`.
 Any function, like `List`, which has an inherent empty state (i.e.
   `[]`) does not need to classifed as a `Maybe`.
+- Use `a` or `an` prefixes for function arguments that are maybes.
+This clarifies the type when used in a `case` statment to avoid ambiguity and use of unwanted shadow variables.
+Example:

+      toLabel : Maybe String -> String
+      toLabel aLabel =
+        case aLabel of
+          Just label ->
+            label

+          Nothing ->
+            "Unknown"

 ## Records